Example Itinerary

 Hong Kong Island

 Arrive in one of Asia's most notable and exciting business capitals, Hong Kong, and check in to your luxury hotel.
 Once settled in, begin your survey of Hong Kong from the top of Victoria Peak where you can take in views of the cityscape and waterfront.
-Then, take in lesser visited sights of Hong Kong island away from the skyscrapers: from Repulse Bay, one of the most expensive residential areas in the world, to the humble fishing village of Aberdeen.
+Then, take in the lesser visited sights of Hong Kong island away from the skyscrapers: from Repulse Bay, one of the most expensive residential areas in the world, to the humble fishing village of Aberdeen.
 Get on a private sampan and cruise in the harbor for a closer look at where people still live and work on boats.
 For a unique experience, opt for a seafood meal on a floating restaurant.
-Wrap up the day at Stanley market, a popular local favorite which offers a relaxed outdoor shopping and dining scene along a promenade.
+Wrap up the day at Stanley Market, a popular local favorite which offers a relaxed outdoor shopping and dining scene along a promenade.

 Hotel Options